FancyBanana/TF2-EasyScript/README.md

 It's rather hard for me to describe what a callback is, so I will base my explanation on an example.

 Let's say you play spy, your `fov_desired` is `90` by default but you want it to switch to `75` for your ambassador.
-So you need to switch to `75` when choosing `slot1`, and and back to `90` when choosing anything else.
+So you need to switch to `75` when choosing `slot1`, and back to `90` when choosing anything else.
 The problem starts with *anything else* part.
 Normally you would need to include `fov_desired 90` into slots 2 to 10 to set fov to normal, but with TF2-EasyScript you need to do it only once for `slot1` callback, `sc_slot1`.

 Assuming you are using default binds (`bind 1 +u_slot`,etc...)
 We need to locate the default function for `+u_slot1`, which should be a combination of any of 4 script aliases.
 In this case it's